kuniss/XtendFlow/README.md

 }
 ```

 The wiring follows the data flow implemented by the system to be designed.
 The Xtend class above integrates the two instances of function units `ToLower` and `ToUpper` as shown in the following figure.
+In fact, it does not matter whether the integrated function units are integration or operation function units!

 ![Integrating Function Board](http://blog.grammarcraft.de/wp-content/uploads/2013/07/Bild3-Normalize-reingezoomt1.png)